caobiao1/MemoryBear/README.md

 <img width="1280" height="652" alt="image-7" src="https://github.com/user-attachments/assets/a719dc0a-cbdd-4ba1-9b21-123d5eac32eb" />

-## 四、用户操作
+## 4. User Guide

-step1：项目获取
+step1: Retrieve the Project.

-step2：后端API服务启动
+step2: Start the Backend API Service.

-step3：前端web应用启动
+step3: Start the Frontend Web Application.

-step4： 终端输入 curl.exe -X POST http://127.0.0.1:8000/api/setup ，访问接口初始化数据库获得超级管理员账号
+step4: Enter curl.exe -X POST http://127.0.0.1:8000/api/setup in the terminal to access the interface, initialize the database, and obtain the super administrator account.

-step5：超级管理员&#x20;
+step5: Super Administrator Credentials

-账号：admin@example.com
+Account: admin@example.com

-密码：admin\_password
+Password: admin_password

-step6：登陆前端页面
+step6: Log In to the Frontend Interface.

-## 许可证
+## License

-本项目采用 Apache License 2.0 开源协议，详情见 `LICENSE`。
+This project is licensed under the Apache License 2.0.
+For details, see the LICENSE file.

-## 致谢与交流
+## Acknowledgements & Community

-- 问题反馈与讨论：请提交 Issue 到代码仓库
+- Feedback & Issues: Please submit an Issue in the repository for bug reports or discussions.
-- 欢迎贡献：提交 PR 前请先创建功能分支并遵循常规提交信息格式
+- Contributions Welcome: When submitting a Pull Request, please create a feature branch and follow conventional commit message guidelines.
-- 如感兴趣需要联络：tianyou_hubm@redbearai.com
+- Contact: If you are interested in contributing or collaborating, feel free to reach out at tianyou_hubm@redbearai.com